Generated at: 2026-05-16 07:32:44

 As a result, we identified corporate attributes that frequently appear in the top-tier A–B ratings and those that frequently appear in the bottom-tier G–H ratings.

-For example, we found that companies with the attribute of being a Certified Health & Productivity Management Outstanding Organization are included in the A–B category of the Corporate Dissolution Score with a 97% probability.
+For example, it was found that companies with the attribute of being a Certified Health & Productivity Management Outstanding Organization are included in the A–B category of the Corporate Dissolution Score with a 97% probability.

-Additionally, we found that companies with the attribute of having a trendy cafe located within the same building are included in the G–H category of the Corporate Dissolution Score with a 13% probability.
+Additionally, it was found that companies with the attribute of having a trendy cafe in the same building are included in the G–H category of the Corporate Dissolution Score with a 13% probability.

-Please note that these individual corporate attributes do not act as the sole dominant factor in the Corporate Dissolution Score; rather, the score itself is a comprehensive assessment derived from various data points.
+Note that these individual corporate attributes do not act exclusively within the Corporate Dissolution Score; the score itself is a comprehensive metric derived from various data points.
 The Corporate Dissolution Score is currently in the experimental stage, and we will continue to refine its accuracy.

 Notes on Citing the Report

-• Please include the following credit when citing this report:
+• Please include the following credit when citing:

 Source: "Microcosm of Japanese Companies Report" provided by uSonar Co., Ltd.

-• Please include a link to the specific report cited below the source credit.
+• Please include a link to the cited report below the source credit.

 • If you notify us of your publication, we may feature it on our website or official social media channels.